Mendelian Genetics

 • Sometimes specific recessive alleles are associated with diseases or conditions.
 A person who is heterozygous for the gene will be phenotypically normal but carry a copy of the recessive, disease-associated allele.
 This person is said to be a carrier and can pass on the disease allele to his or her offspring.

-Crosses with a single trait & the principle of segregation
+Crosses with a single trait and the principle of segregation

 All of the concepts above are illustrated in the types of experiments that Mendel carried out with pea plants.
-Pea plants aren’t a particularly exciting organism to study, but they were very useful in figuring out basic patterns of inheritance!
+Pea plants do not sound like a particularly exciting organism to study, but they were very useful in figuring out basic patterns of inheritance!
 The reason they were so useful is that they have a lot of traits that are caused by a single gene with a simple dominant/recessive inheritance pattern (this is actually pretty rare in general – but more on that later).
 So what does that statement in bold mean?
-A classic example is pea shape.
-Peas can be either round or wrinkly, but not anything in between.
-Whether they are round or wrinkly is controlled by a single gene with two alleles, and the round allele is dominant to the wrinkly allele.
-The inheritance pattern if you cross homozygous round and homozygous wrinkly pea plants is illustrated here:
+A classic example is pea color.
+Peas can be either yellow or green, but not any other colors.
+Whether they are yellow or green is controlled by a single gene with two alleles, and the yellow allele is dominant to the green allele.
+The inheritance pattern if you cross homozygous yellow and homozygous green pea plants is illustrated here:

 This illustration shows a monohybrid cross.
 In the P generation, one parent has a dominant yellow phenotype and the genotype YY, and the other parent has the recessive green phenotype and the genotype yy.
 Each parent produces one kind of gamete, resulting in an F_{1} generation with a dominant yellow phenotype and the genotype Yy.
 Self-pollination of the F_{1} generation results in an F_{2} generation with a 3 to 1 ratio of yellow to green peas.
 One out of three of the yellow pea plants has a dominant genotype of YY, and 2 out of 3 have the heterozygous phenotype Yy.
 The homozygous recessive plant has the green phenotype and the genotype yy.